Friedrich Simmel

-Friedrich C. Simmel (born 1970) is a German biophysicist and professor at the Technical University Munich.
+Friedrich C. Simmel (born 1970) is a German biophysicist and professor at the Technical University of Munich.
 He is a researcher in the field of DNA nanotechnology and is best known for his work on DNA nanomachines and dynamic DNA-based systems.

-Simmel received a PhD in experimental physics from the Ludwig Maximilian University of Munich in 1999.
-From 2000 to 2002 he was a PostDoctoral researcher at Bell Labs.
-He joined the faculty of the Technical University Munich as a full professor in 2007.
+Simmel received a PhD in experimental physics from LMU Munich in 1999.
+From 2000 to 2002 he was a post-doctoral researcher at Bell Labs.
+He joined the faculty of the Technical University of Munich as a full professor in 2007.